thoughtspot/thoughtspot.github.io/_admin/data-modeling/about-data-modeling-intro.md

 - **[Link tables using relationships]({{ site.baseurl }}/admin/data-modeling/about-relationships.html)**
 Linked tables can be searched together or combined into a worksheet for easy searching.
 Tables that have no relationship between their columns can not be combined in a single search.
 - **[About tags]({{ site.baseurl }}/admin/data-modeling/tags.html)**
- You can create tags to make it easier for people to find data sources and pinboards.
+ You can create tags to make it easier for people to find data sources and Liveboards.
 - **[Manage experts or add an expert to your data]({{ site.baseurl }}/admin/data-modeling/add-expert.html)**